 License: A legal permission to use software under specific conditions, rather than transferring ownership of the software itself.

-Agreement: A binding contract that establishes mutual obligations and protections for both the software provider and the user.
+Agreement: A binding contract that establishes mutual obligations and protections for both the software provider and the user, clearly specifying the relevant parties involved and outlining the intended use of the software.

 EULA vs Software Ownership